Computing Tree Decompositions with Small Independence Number: Hardness of computing tree-independence number

 \begin{proof} We show the lemma by giving a polynomial-time algorithm that given an $n$-vertex graph $G$ constructs a $2n$-vertex graph $G'$ with $\tin(G') = \alpha(G)$.

-We consider the reduction used by Dallard et al.\ in~\cite{dallard2022firstpaper} to prove that computing the tree-independence number is \NP-hard.
-Construct the graph $G'$ by taking two disjoint copies $G_1$ and $G_2$ of $G$ and making each vertex of $G_1$ adjacent to every vertex of $G_2$.
-Clearly, $\alpha(G')=\alpha(G)$, because a set of vertices $X$ is an independent set of $G'$ if and only if $X$ is either independent set of $G_1$ or an independent set of $G_2$.
-By Observation~\ref{obs:folk}, we have that every tree decomposition of $G'$ has a bag that contains $V(G_1)$ or $V(G_2)$.
+We consider the reduction used by Dallard et al.\ in~\cite{DallardMS24} to prove that computing the tree-independence number is \NP-hard.
+Construct the graph $G'$ by taking two disjoint copies $G_1$ and $G_2$ of $G$ and making each vertex of $G_1$ adjacent to every vertex of~$G_2$.
+Clearly, $\alpha(G')=\alpha(G)$, because a set of vertices $X$ is an independent set of $G'$ if and only if $X$ is either an independent set of $G_1$ or an independent set of~$G_2$.
+By \cref{obs:folk}, we have that every tree decomposition of $G'$ has a bag that contains $V(G_1)$ or $V(G_2)$.
 Therefore, the trivial tree decomposition of $G'$ with the unique bag $V(G')$ is optimal and $\tin(G')=\alpha(G')=\alpha(G)$. \end{proof}

 The lemma can be used to obtain inapproximability lower bounds for computing the tree-independence number by using existing lower bounds for the approximation of the independence number.
-We refer to the surveys of Feldmann et al.\ \cite{FeldmannSLM20} and Ren~\cite{Ren21}, and the recent paper of Karthik and Khot~\cite{KarthikK21} for the statements of various complexity assumptions and lower bounds based on them which can be combined with \Cref{lem:inappr}.
-Here, we spell out the consequences of the \W-hardness of independent set approximation by Lin~\cite{Lin21} and the {\sf Gap-ETH} result of Chalermsook, Cygan, Kortsarz, Laekhanukit, Manurangsi, Nanongkai, and Trevisan~\cite{DBLP:journals/siamcomp/ChalermsookCKLM20}.
+We refer to the surveys of Feldmann et al.~\cite{FeldmannSLM20} and Ren~\cite{Ren21}, and the recent paper of Karthik and Khot~\cite{KarthikK21} for the statements of various complexity assumptions and lower bounds based on them which can be combined with \Cref{lem:inappr}.
+Here, we spell out the consequences of the \W-hardness of independent set approximation by Lin~\cite{Lin21} and the {\sf Gap-ETH} result of Chalermsook et al.~\cite{DBLP:journals/siamcomp/ChalermsookCKLM20}.

 \begin{theorem} For any constant $c\geq 1$, there is no algorithm running in $f(k)\cdot n^{\OO(1)}$ time for a computable function $f(k)$ that, given an $n$-vertex graph and a positive integer $k$, can distinguish between the cases $\tin(G)\leq k$ and $\tin(G)>ck$, unless $\FPT=\W$.
 Moreover, assuming {\sf Gap-ETH}, for any computable function $g(k) \ge k$, there is no algorithm running in $f(k) \cdot n^{o(k)}$ time for a computable function $f(k)$ that, given an $n$-vertex graph and a positive integer $k$, can distinguish between the cases $\tin(G)\leq k$ and $\tin(G)>g(k)$. \end{theorem}